Come and explore 3 stunning hidden gems in Istanbul that are cheap and off the main tourist trail!

 2. Rüstem Pasha Mosque

-Overview: Tucked away in the bustling Eminönü district amongst the famous Spice Bazaar, the Rüstem Pasha Mosque is a hidden architectural gem that was built in the 1500s.
+Overview: Tucked away in the bustling Eminönü district, and amongst the famous Spice Bazaar, is Rüstem Pasha Mosque.
+This hidden architectural gem was built in the 1500s.

-Why Visit: You’ve likely heard of the famous Blue Mosque, which is one of the most popular tourist attractions in Istanbul, but locals say Rüstem Pasha is “bluer than the Blue Mosque”.
-Inside this mosque, you’ll find beautiful blue carpet and blue tilework that covers the mosque’s interior, depicting floral motifs, geometric patterns, and calligraphic inscriptions.
-Despite its proximity to popular tourist attractions, the mosque remains relatively undiscovered by visitors.
-I visited Rüstem Pasha in the middle of the day, and there were only 3 others there, which made for a calm and tranquil visit.
-This was a huge difference from the Blue Mosque and Hagia Sophia, which I had visited earlier in the day and were both bursting with tourists.
+Why Visit: You’ve likely heard of the famous Blue Mosque, which is one of the most popular tourist attractions in Istanbul.
+Interestingly, some locals say Rüstem Pasha is “bluer than the Blue Mosque”.
+Inside this mosque, you’ll find beautiful blue carpet and tilework that covers the mosque’s interior, depicting floral motifs, geometric patterns, and calligraphic inscriptions.
+Despite its proximity to popular tourist attractions of Istanbul, this mosque remains relatively undiscovered.
+I’ve visited Rüstem Pasha several times in the middle of the day, and there are usually only a handful of other people visiting, which makes for a quiet and tranquil visit.
+This is very different to the Blue Mosque and Hagia Sophia, which are always filled with tourists.

-Insider Tip: Remember to dress modestly, remove your shoes before entering, and if you’re female, ensure you wear a headscarf before entering the mosque.
-The mosque also won’t be open to visitors during prayer times, so it’s best to Google the daily prayer times before visiting.
+Insider Tip: Remember to remove your shoes before entering and ensure you are dressed modestly with your knees and shoulders covered.
+If you’re female, you must also wear a headscarf.
+Mosques are closed to non-Muslims during prayer time, so it’s best to check the daily prayer times before visiting (Google – ‘Istanbul prayer times’).

 3. Kuzguncuk

 Overview: Located on the Asian side of Istanbul, Kuzguncuk is a charming neighbourhood with stunning architecture and a fascinating history.
-Over the past 500 years, Kuzguncuk has been home to significant Jewish, Armenian, and Greek populations, represented by synagogues, churches, and more recently built mosques in the neighbourhood.
+Over the past 500 years, Kuzguncuk has been home to significant Jewish, Armenian, and Greek populations.
+This multicultural history is reflected by the synagogues, churches, and the more recently built mosques in the neighbourhood.

 Why Visit: Kuzguncuk is a local suburb with a laid-back vibe.
 Take some time to wander the beautiful tree-lined main street and admire the cobblestone laneways and colourful Ottoman-era houses.
-There is also a thriving community farm and garden called Kuzguncuk Bostanı which is worth exploring, locals can rent space here to grow their own fruits and vegetables.
-Kuzguncuk is also filled with many local boutique shops and cafes offering a variety of sweet treats!
-My favourite thing to do in Kuzguncuk was to sit with Turkish tea and watch the world go by!
+There is also a thriving community farm and garden called Kuzguncuk Bostanı which is worth exploring.
+Locals can rent space here to grow their own fruits and vegetables.
+Kuzguncuk is also filled with many local boutique shops and cafes offering a variety of sweet treats.
+My favourite thing to do in Kuzguncuk is to sit with Turkish tea and watch the world go by.

-Insider Tip: If you’re up for some exercise, a short uphill walk along Bican Efendi Street will treat you to some stunning views of the Bosphorus.
+Insider Tip: If you’re up for some exercise, a short uphill walk along Bican Efendi Street will treat you to some stunning views of the Bosphorus Strait.

-Istanbul’s allure lies not only in its iconic landmarks but also in its hidden treasures waiting to be discovered.
-From the serene village of Anadolu Kavagı to the enchanting Rüstem Pasha Mosque and the charming neighbourhood of Kuzguncuk, these off-the-beaten-path gems offer a glimpse into the city’s rich history and diverse culture.
-Whether it’s your first time exploring Istanbul’s wonders or you’re returning for another adventure, be sure to add these three destinations to your itinerary for an experience that will stay with you forever.
+Istanbul’s allure lies not only in its iconic landmarks but also in these lesser known locations.
+From the quaint village of Anadolu Kavagı to the stunning Rüstem Pasha Mosque and the charming neighbourhood of Kuzguncuk, these hidden gems offer a glimpse into Istanbul’s rich history and diverse culture.
+Whether it’s your first time exploring Istanbul or you’re returning for another adventure, be sure to add these three destinations to your itinerary for an experience that will stay with you forever.

 Chelsea xx